SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Launched in 1999, Script Pipeline has since become an industry leader in connecting writers with studios, producers, agents, managers, and entertainment executives, resulting in spec sales totaling $5 million over the past decade.

-Chadwick Clough (Contest Director)
+Chadwick Clough (Contest Director); Matt Misetich (Contest Director)

 - The material is not CURRENTLY under a representation, option, or purchase agreement.
+Work that was formerly optioned, but not produced, is accepted.

 - Preference may be given to material that has not seen wide circulation.